 - toured our nation’s Capital

-Writing down the highlights in my life (so far), was as much an exercise in gratitude as writing thank you notes.
-I think making a reverse bucket list was a great way to kick off my foray into gratitude journaling.
+Writing down these highlights in my life, was as much an exercise in gratitude as writing thank-you notes.
+Making a reverse bucket list was a great way to kick off my foray into gratitude journaling.

-I plan on writing down things that I’m grateful for a couple times a week and I’ll keep the blog updated on my progress!
+I plan on gratitude journaling a couple of times each week and I’ll keep the blog updated on my progress!